JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ![Component Diagram](../../assets/how-to/images/image-howto-mod-auth-comp-04222022.png)

 In this setup, we have four important components.
-- **Protected resource** is the resources that we need to protect using authentication.
-In production setups, the protected resources are usually hosted on separate server that can only be accessed via proxy.
-For simplicity, we will also assume that resources that need to be protected via authentication are hosted on Apache reverse proxy itself and can be accessed through `https://test.apache.rp.io/protected`.
+- **Protected resource** is a resource that we need to protect using authentication.
+A web application for example.
-- **User workstation** is from where the user will use browser(i.e user agent) to access the protected resource
+- **User workstation** is from where the user will use a browser(i.e user agent) to access the protected resource
-- **Apache reverse proxy** with `mod_auth_openidc`.
-Together they work as `relying party (RP)` or OpenID Connect client.
-We will assume that this host is accessible at FQDN `https://test.apache.rp.io/`
+- **Apache reverse proxy with mod_auth_openidc** is our reverse proxy server and relying party.
+  - _Reverse Proxy_: In our setup protected resources will be accessible through the proxy's FQDN `https://test.apache.rp.io`.
+For simplicity, we will use a CGI script as a protected resource and host it on the Apache proxy itself.
+In a typical production setup, protected resources are usually hosted on a separate server.
+  - _Relying Party_: We will use Apache module [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) to provide relying party(RP) functionality.
+RP implements authentication flows from OpenID Connect specification.
+For each incoming request, RP ensures that the request is authenticated.
+If the request is not pre-authenticated, then RP will coordinate with Janssen server to integrate authentication.
 - **Janssen server** is our open-id connect provider (OP).
-We will assume that Janssen server is accessible at FQDN `https://janssen.op.io/`
+We will assume that the Janssen server is accessible at FQDN `https://janssen.op.io/`

 ## Configure Janssen server